mtov/engsoftmoderna/en/chapter1.md

-Adaptive maintenance aims to adjust a system in response to changes in its environment, including technological changes, new legislative rules, integration requirements with other systems, or customization requests from new users.
+Adaptive maintenance aims to adjust a system in response to changes in its environment, including technological changes, new legislative rules, integration requirements with other systems, or customization demands from new users.
 Examples include:

 * Updating a system from Python 2.7 to Python 3.0.